 The types of foods we eat after losing weight also seem to affect our ability to maintain weight loss.
 A study showed that people who adhere to low carbohydrate eating plans after weight loss burn ~200 kilocalories more per day than those on higher carbohydrate diets, and for those with the highest insulin secretion at baseline who subsequently adhere to a low carbohydrate diet, that difference widens to 400 kilocalories per day.

 Hormones, including those beyond insulin, play a major role as well.
 Leptin is one of our appetite-inhibiting/satiety hormones and is secreted by fat cells in response to eating.
 Its levels also increase as fat mass increases.
-It is thought that leptin signals to the brain to inhibit food intake in order to prevent overconsumption of dietary energy, and suppresses insulin production to discourage further fat storage in favor of fat burning.
+It is thought that leptin signals to the brain to inhibit food intake to prevent overconsumption of dietary energy and suppresses insulin production to discourage further fat storage in favor of fat burning.

-Paradoxically, obese patients with higher levels of leptin (due to higher levels of fat mass) may suffer from “leptin resistance,” thought to be due to reduced transport of leptin across the blood brain barrier.
+Paradoxically, obese patients with higher levels of leptin (due to higher levels of fat mass) may suffer from “leptin resistance,” thought to be due to reduced transport of leptin across the blood-brain barrier.
 High insulin levels are also thought to lead to leptin resistance, preventing appetite-inhibition, and leading to a cycle of increased weight gain.